Quick links on this page:

 ‘So you are a vet.’

-Ethel scrutinises me with rheumy eyes, her purple hair rinse glowing with alien phosphorescence.
+Ida scrutinises me with rheumy eyes, her purple hair rinse glowing with alien phosphorescence.
 ‘You look like a vet to me.’

 Looking back at my computer screen, I see most of the details for my next patient are missing.
 I click refresh.
 Now there’s even less information.
-It’s one of the downsides of living in a remote area - a day trip to the city would be required to source new hardware.
-What with my work and organising The Programme, I have very little time.

-I jump with surprise as I notice a man in the room, sitting on the chair Ethel vacated.
+I jump with surprise as I notice a man in the room, sitting on the chair Ida vacated.
 He’s watching me intently.
 I didn’t hear him enter the room, or notice any movement.
 I feel myself redden as though caught in the middle of some nefarious act.

 The man is dressed in black, his leather coat long and worn.
 He has mutton chops on his cheeks, but manages to wear them more like Wolverine than John McCririck.
 His hair is dark and streaked with grey.
 Pallid skin is clamped tightly to his skull, making him look ill.
-In complete contrast, his stare burns with life.
+In contrast, his stare burns with life.
 I find it unnerving.

 ‘Kill.’